rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Linting, formatting, aesthetics are all very interesting topics as well.
 Most programmers seem to be very sensitive to how the code is presented, (e.g. would you ever use a light background in your code editor?).

 Syntax vs semantics, it seems syntax has a huge role in how we digest the code.

+Habit formation and unlearning are a big topic.

 Cognitive biases in the context of coding seem like very interesting topic too.
-In particular _bandwagon effect_ (TypeScript is popular and hence must be very good), _framing effect_ (new cool technology), _commitment bias_ (we done it like this before), _functional fixedness_ (we do not need another PL?).
+In particular _bandwagon effect_ (TypeScript is popular and hence must be very good), _framing effect_ (new cool technology), _commitment bias_ (we done it like this before), _functional fixedness_ (we do not need another PL?), _omission neglect (things we do not know are not important), _bikesheding_ (possibly most of this post &#128578;).

 One topic I do plan to discuss (in future post) is a distinction between empirical and formal mental process in programming and how it impacts cognitive loads.

 This post did not run out of topics, rather I have run out of steam.
-I hope you have found it interesting and that I gave you things to think about.
+I hope, I gave you things to think about.
 Thank you for reading!

+&#128521; 	 	&#128522;  	&#128578;
+<font size="5rem"> &#129412; </font>